monsterkrampe/crystal/concepts/nil/about.md

 ```

 Crystal has what is known as **NULL REFERENCE CHECKS**, which means that all types are non-nilable by default.
-This means that you can not assign `nil` to a variable unless you explicitly declare it as a `nil` type.
+This means that you can not assign `nil` to a variable unless you explicitly declare it as a `Nil` type.
 In turn this means that the compiler will automatically check for null references.

 ## Falsey value